mikearnos/mikearnos.github.io/sram.md

 	NOP #2
 ```

 So you can put whatever values into the .srm file and the game won't reject it.
+Unexpected values may cause the game/emulator to crash.